nest/nest-simulator/doc/userdoc/guides/connection_management.rst

     print(nest.GetConnections().alpha)

-The example above will create 9 connections in total because there are 3 neurons times 3 synapse specifications in the ``CollocatedSynapses`` object, and the connection rule ``one_to_one`` is used.
+The example above will create 9 connections in total because there are 3 neurons times 3 synapse specifications in the :py:func:`.CollocatedSynapses` object, and the connection rule ``one_to_one`` is used.

   >>> print(nest.GetKernelStatus('num_connections'))